-Pending verification of above mentioned report by the appropriate department of the SES, the NSSLA concerned shall not make any announcement or communication on the intended distribution of net income nor shall any actual distribution be made thereon.
+Pending verification of above-mentioned report by the appropriate department of the SES, the NSSLA concerned shall not make any announcement or communication on the intended distribution of net income nor shall any actual distribution be made thereon.

 In any case, the declaration may be announced and the income distributed, if after twenty (20) business days from the date of the report required herein shall have been received by the BSP, no advice against such distribution has been received by the NSSLA concerned.
+(As amended by Circular Nos.
+661 dated 01 September 2009 and 573 dated 22 June 2007)

 § 4126S.2 Recording of net income for distribution.
 The liability for members' share in the net income distribution shall be taken up in the books upon receipt of BSP approval thereof, or if no such approval is received, after twenty (20) business days from the date the required Report on Distributable Net Income was received by the appropriate department of the SES whichever comes earlier.
 A memorandum entry may be made to trustees and for full disclosure purposes, the amount of income for distribution may be disclosed in the financial statements by means of a footnote which should include a statement to the effect that the distribution is subject to review by the BSP.
-(As amended by Circular No. 573 dated 22 June 2007)